shupx/px4mocap/README.md

 Be sure to properly set AID_MASK and HGT parameters of PX4 on QgroundControl to reveive these pose messages.

 Be sure to align body x axis to the heading of the drone when creating rigid body in Seeker(mocap software).
-Otherwise, the yaw angle calculated by mocap system will not be the angle from world x to the heading of the drone(PX4 use ENU world frame and FlU body frame).
+Otherwise, the yaw angle calculated by mocap system will not be the angle from world x to the heading of the drone(Mavros use ENU world frame and FlU body frame).

 Please feel free to ask questions in Issue